Red Raven (Marvel Comics): Dania

-Redford Raven ("Red Raven")
+Redford Raven

 In the Wild West, Redford Raven is a bank robber who led his own gang into a series of robberies until they ran afoul of Rawhide Kid, who defeated the bank robbers and handed them over to the authorities.
 While in prison, Redford Raven shared a cell with a dying Navajo medicine man.
 The medicine man decided to share his secrets with Redford: He had designed a winged harness that, treated with a secret herb, could be worn by a man and permit him to glide upon the winds.
 The old Navajo trained Raven in the use of these wings until he died from his illness.
 Redford Raven tricked the guard into letting him escape by hovering to the ceiling and slipping out.
 Upon becoming Red Raven, he was able to safely escape the prison simply by flying out of reach of the guards.

 Red Raven's first action was to take revenge on Rawhide Kid.
 Not realizing Red Raven's new abilities, Rawhide Kid fired at Red Raven, who dodged every bullet.
 Red Raven then shot Rawhide Kid and left him for dead.
 Rawhide Kid was saved and nursed back to health by a young Navajo who was the son of the Navajo medicine man who gave Redford Raven his powers.
-Upon having recovered, Rawhide Kid was trained by the Navajo man into using the wings so that he can be on equal grounds with Red Raven.
+Upon having recovered, Rawhide Kid was trained by the Navajo man to use the wings so that he could be on equal grounds with Red Raven.
 Upon finding Red Raven, Rawhide Kid was still trying to get a hang of operating the flying harness.
-Red Raven made a mistake of flying in front of the sun, enabling Rawhide Kid to shoot Red Raven's gun from his hand.
+Red Raven made the mistake of flying in front of the sun, enabling Rawhide Kid to shoot Red Raven's gun from his hand.
 Rawhide Kid then wrestled with Red Raven and brought him to the ground.
 The young Navajo man then burnt both wings in order to protect the secret.

-Redford Raven later came to own a new pair of wings and had joined forces with Iron Mask's gang (consisting of Dr. Danger, Fat Man, Hurricane, and Rattler).
+Redford Raven later came to own a new pair of wings and joined forces with Iron Mask's gang as they formed a gang called the Circus of Crime (consisting of Dr. Danger, Fat Man, Hurricane, and Rattler).
 Upon being inspired by Kang the Conqueror's brief sojourn in their timeline, they began to commit high-scaled thefts until the time-traveling West Coast Avengers showed up, along with contemporary heroes Rawhide Kid, Two-Gun Kid and the Phantom Rider, and stopped the criminals in their tracks.
 Red Raven ended up fighting Iron Man and proved totally ineffectual against him; Iron Man tore off his wings, dropping him to the ground.
 Red Raven and the other criminals were arrested and handed over to the authorities in Tombstone, Arizona.